This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 As for the Disney Skyliner, it still moves pretty fast, even with them boarding only one group per gondola.

 If you don’t feel comfortable using Disney transportation right now, you can rent a car to avoid as many people as possible.
+And you may want to consider staying at a resort that has access to more than one form of transportation, since social distancing is being implemented which can sometimes cause delays and longer waits.

 Checking in and checking out